Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ### Client side

-You can find a documentation of the server code/architecture [here](https://docs.joinpeertube.org/#/contribute-architecture?id=client-code).
+You can find a documentation of the client code/architecture [here](https://docs.joinpeertube.org/#/contribute-architecture?id=client-code).